-In 2017 Macquarie Grammar School had 100% attendance and 100% assessed in the NAPLAN examinations.
-This is a pleasing result incorporating all of our students into an evaluative insight in the context of the NAPLAN examinations.
+In 2018 Macquarie Grammar School had 100% attendance and all students were assessed in the NAPLAN examinations.
+This is a pleasing result in itself, incorporating all of our students into an evaluative insight in the context of the NAPLAN examinations.
+Student participation in the NAPLAN exams was excellent with Macquarie Grammar School's average surpassing the State Average.
+This is reflective of a pleasing school culture in the administration of the NAPLAN exams.

-Some exceptional results were obtained with the NAPLAN testing in 2017.
-A number of students scoring in Bands 9 and Band 10 the highest Band for Reading Spelling and Grammar and Punctuation as well as Numeracy.
+Some very pleasing results were obtained in the 2018 NAPLAN examinations.
+Interestingly there were a significantly larger number of students scoring in bands 5-6 with some excellent results in Grammar and punctuation as well as Numeracy with Band 7-8 attained.
+A reiteration of the cohort structure explains why the results appear to be less than previous years with significant numbers of international students making up the numbers in these cohorts.
 Although not all of our students performed at this level, the international composition of our students' accounts for these results.
-Students in the junior years continue to improve their performances and we look forward to them scoring well in the Years 7 and 9, 2018 NAPLAN examinations.
+Students in the junior years continue to improve their performances and we look forward to them scoring well in the Years 7 and 9, 2019 NAPLAN examinations.